-Figure 3: All possible cases of the positioning of CR (critical region) and main query request (Rq).
+Figure 5: All possible cases of the positioning of CR (critical region) and main query request (Rq).

-In case of query ranges are positioned as in (a) and (b) against the critical regions, it is partitioned into sub-regions of equal area with the technique explained in item 1.
-In case of the cases (c), (d) and (e) main query is partitioned into sub-regions of unequal area wit the technique explained in item 2.
+In case of query ranges are positioned as in (a) and (b) against the critical regions, it is partitioned into sub-regions of equal area with the technique explained in Section 2.2.2.1.
+In case of the cases (c), (d) and (e) the main query is partitioned into sub-regions of unequal area wit the technique explained in item 2.

 In order to make explanation of the partitioning techniques more clear we name the critical region bbox as CR (cminx, cminy, cmaxx, cmaxy).
-Remember main query is defined as QR (minx, miny, maxx, maxy).
+As it is used before the main query is defined as Q (minx, miny, maxx, maxy).

-1. Partitioning into sub-regions of equal area.
+2.2.2.1.
+Partitioning into sub-regions of equal area.

-In order to formulate conditions clearly we name the corners of the main query bbox ranges as A, B, C and D. Coordinates x and y are represented as sub-indexes such as $A_x$
+In order to formulate conditions clearly we name the corners of the main query bbox ranges as A, B, C and D. Coordinates x and y are represented as sub-indexes such as A_x